-Title Journal Status Transnational solidarity and public support for Sociologia - Slovak Published the EU enlargement (co-author Horațiu Sociological Review June 2014 Rusu) 46(3): 261-282.
-Accepted November Acknowledgement to projects: PN-II-RU-PD-2011- ISI 2013 impact 2013 3-0132, PN-II-RU-PD-2012-3-0567, PN-II-ID-PCE- factor=0,212 Submitted 2011-3-0210, PN-II-ID-PCE-2011-3-0669 August 2013 'Many', 'half' or 'one out of two'?
-Assessing Revista de cercetare și Accepted the effectiveness of counter-biasing techniques intervenție socială September in reducing self-reported turnout (co-author 2014 Mircea Comșa) ISI 2013 impact Submitted factor=1,141 March 2014 Acknowledgement to projects: PN-II-ID-PCE-2011- 3-0669, PN-II-RU-PD-2012-3-0567, IDEI-PCE- 2174/2009
+Title Journal Status Voter characteristics and leader effects in a Romanian Journal of Published post-communist context: the case of the 2012 Political Science July 2015 legislative elections in Romania ISI 2014 impact Acknowledgement to projects: PN-II-RU-PD-2012-3-0567 and PN-II-ID-PCE-2011-3-0669 factor=0.250 'Many', 'half' or 'one out of two'?
+Assessing Revista de cercetare și Accepted for the effectiveness of counter-biasing techniques intervenție socială publication in reducing self-reported turnout (co-author September Mircea Comșa) ISI 2013 impact 2014 factor=1.141 Acknowledgement to projects: PN-II-ID-PCE-2011- 3-0669, PN-II-RU-PD-2012-3-0567, IDEI-PCE- 2174/2009 Transnational solidarity and public support for Sociologia - Slovak Published the EU enlargement (co-author Horațiu Sociological Review June 2014 Rusu) 46(3): 261-282. , Acknowledgement to projects: PN-II-RU-PD-2011- ISI 2013 impact 3-0132, PN-II-RU-PD-2012-3-0567, PN-II-ID-PCE- factor=0.212 2011-3-0210, PN-II-ID-PCE-2011-3-0669

-A third ISI journal article is planned to be submitted to the XXXXXXX-Anonymized to avoid interfering with the reviewing process -XXXXXXX in December 2014.
-The presubmission version of the article before can be accessed on the project's website (link is not public): XXXXXXX-Anonymized to avoid interfering with the reviewing process -XXXXXXX.
+A fourth ISI journal article is in pre-submission format and is subject of circulation among scholars in the field of elections for gathering initial comments.
+It is planned to be submitted to XXXXXXX- Anonymised to avoid interfering with the reviewing process -XXXXXXXX, by the end of 2015.
+The pre-submission version of the article before will be accessible on the project's website (link not public): XXXXXXX- Anonymised to avoid interfering with the reviewing process -XXXXXXX.

-Title Journal Status XXXXXXX-Anonymized to avoid interfering XXXXXXX- Submission with the reviewing process -XXXXXXX Anonymized to avoid December interfering with the 2014 Acknowledgement to projects: PN-II-RU-PD-2012-3- reviewing process - 0567 and PN-II-ID-PCE-2011-3-0669 XXXXXXX
+Title Journal Status

+XXXXXXX- Anonymised to avoid XXXXXXX- Submission

+interfering with the reviewing process- Anonymised to November-

+XXXXXXX avoid interfering December

+with the reviewing 2015

+Acknowledgement to projects: PN-II-RU-PD-2012-3- process

+0567 and PN-II-ID-PCE-2011-3-0669 -XXXXXXX

 A review of one of the most seminal books in the literature on the topic of the project (Kees Aarts, André Blais, and Hermann Schmitt, eds.
 2011.
 Political Leaders and Democratic Elections.
-Oxford: Oxford University Press.) has been published in Social Change Review 11(2), December 2013 (indexed EBSCO, CEEOL, Index Copernicus, RePEc, De Gruyter Open).
+Oxford: Oxford University Press.) has been published in Social Change Review 11(2), December 2013 (journal indexed EBSCO, CEEOL, Index Copernicus, RePEc, De Gruyter Open, DOAJ).
 Although part of the project dissemination, the book review does not hold a specific acknowledgement to the project due to its specificity (book review, not research article):